12 reasons why the OEE is low

 Machine-states

-Too many unplanned downtimes may be the reason of low OEE – Screen: Machine States.
+Too many unplanned downtimes may be the reason for low OEE – Screen: Machine States.

 ANT’s endorsed approach to availability is the Andon maintenance module.
-The Andon maintenance module seeks to reduce such issues by compiling the history of repairs reports and using the most recent failures as hints, measuring maintenance reaction times, providing relevant maintenance services along with the causes of downtime, and taking KPI measurements (MMTR, MTBF, MTTF) on a regular basis.
+The Andon maintenance module seeks to reduce such issues by compiling the history of repair reports and using the most recent failures as hints, measuring maintenance reaction times, providing relevant maintenance services along with the causes of downtime, and taking KPI measurements (MMTR, MTBF, MTTF) regularly.

 Performance – the ability to spot any potential bumps in the road

 However, it’s important to highlight that this particular factor is not associated with units produced, but rather with the equipment or technology used to run the manufacturing line itself.
-It is here that adjustments can be made to boost the efficiency and capability of the line in question.
+Here, adjustments can be made to boost the efficiency and capability of the line in question.

 4. Slow cycle